aplteam/Tatin/docs/SyntaxReference.md

 Returns a namespace with default values useful for the function [`InitialisePackage`](#InitialisePackage).

 `⍵` might be empty; then it is ignored.
 Alternatively it might be namespace with variables.
-If it is then this namespace will be merged.
-Any settings in that namespace take precedence.
+If it is then the variables in that namespace overwrite the defaults.

 ### InstallPackages